roberto-butti/some-drops-of-javascript/CONTRIBUTING.md

 - File
 - Extra bonus chapter where I'm collecting some nice cheatsheet

-Each function is explained with the description, and examples in markdown files in the `content` directory.
+Each function is explained with the description, and examples in markdown files in the `src/content/docs` directory.

 ## The file name convention
-In the `src/content/docs` directory, we have all the Markdown files.
-You can find the folders for the topic.
+We have all the Markdown files in the `src/content/docs` directory where you can find the folders for each topic (`00-intro`, `01-system`, `02-array`, etc.
 Each topic ( Intro, System, Array) has a specific folder with the format

 - 2 digits (00 , 01) as topic identifier (progressive number)
-- A separator `-`
+- A "dash" separator `-`
-- A slug for the topic (intro, system, array) Following the format above you can have folders like: `00-intro`, `01-system`, `02-array`.
+- A slug for the topic (intro, system, array)

+Following the format above you can have folders like: `00-intro`, `01-system`, `02-array`.
 Each folder contains files.
-Each file represent a JavaScript function.
+Each file shows a JavaScript function.
 The file name has the format:

 - 2 digits (00 , 01) as function identifier (progressive number);
-- A separator `_`;
+- An "underscore" separator `_`;
-- A subtopic slug (by default is the same of the topic) for example `system`, `os`, `process` etc;
+- A subtopic slug (by default is the same of the topic), for example `system`, `os`, `process` etc;
-- A separator `-`;
+- A "dash" separator `-`;
 - A slug for the function (cpus, version, userinfo);
-- the extension (md or mdx).
+- The extension (md or mdx).

-Following the format described above you can have in the folder `01-system` files with name like `01_os-cpus.md`, `02_os-version.md` etc
+Following the format described above, you can have in the folder `01-system` files with names like `01_os-cpus.md`, `02_os-version.md` etc

 For example, for the file `01-system/02_os-version.md`:
 - `01`: (the first group of digits) is the progressive number for the `system` topic;